Emergency situations can come up when you least expect them.

 Local churches and charities sometimes offer programs to help people in emergency situations.
 The help they provide may not be in the form of money, but they may be willing to meet other needs.

-For example, if you get in touch with a ministry that provides free food for those who need it, that’s one fewer necessity to put your own money toward.
+For example, if you get in touch with a ministry that provides free food for those who need it, that’s one less necessity to put your own money toward.
 You can use the cash you’ve saved to pay down other emergency bills.

 21. Apply for Free Government Money